umee-network/umee/x/metoken/README.md

 ### Reserves

-The `me-token` module will have its own reserves to stabilize the processing of the withdrawals.
+The `metoken` module will have its own reserves to stabilize the processing of the withdrawals.
 A percentage of every swap will be transferred to the reserves and a percentage of every withdrawal will be taken from the reserves.
 This percentage is determined by the parameters of every asset.